BensonB12/benson-bird-redx-fe-test/DECISIONS.md

 - Put in links to other pages that help this page (_nt_)
   - Cookie crumbs (_nt_)
   - Links to other pages we have on the site that is reasonably connected to this page (_nt_)

+## Tasks In Order

+- Downloaded bootstrap and sass for quick styling
+- Changed Colors so my eyes don't hurt looking at it
+- Implement custom colors, fonts, and logo